 To see what is on the menu each day at the dining halls, visit nutrition.umd.edu.
 This website lists food served for breakfast, lunch, and dinner at every resident dining location on campus.
 Filter your search for appropriate foods by selecting the filter option in the top right and you will see only the food not containing the allergens you specify

-Many of you have stated that you have need of an EpiPen.
-We strongly encourage you to carry your EpiPen with you everywhere and at all times.
+Many of you have stated that you have need of an EpiPen or other medication.
+We strongly encourage you to carry your EpiPen or other medication with you everywhere and at all times.

 If you have a question that requires an immediate answer while in the dining hall, ASK FOR A MANAGER OR CHEF.
 Servers are not trained to discuss specific allergen requests.
 The manager on duty or chef on duty will be able to handle any questions you have about the food being served.
 If your question is less time-sensitive, contact me, the Dining Services Nutritionist, at firstname.lastname@example.org or Chef John, Senior Executive Chef for Dining Services at email@example.com